sasekazu/Namako/README.md

   - Put a rigi body object into your scene.
 For a trial, you can use just a simple cube created by right click on the herarcy.
   - Attatch **"Namako Rigid Body"** component to the object.
 - Run
-  - Run the scene and move the object in the scene editor.
+  - **Run** the scene and move the object in the Scene view.
-  - You should see the mesh is deformed according to the colision with the rigid object.
+  - You should see the mesh deform according to its collision with the rigid object.
-  - Since this is one-way collision algorithm, you can move the rigid object explicitly by using e.g. script.
-Or conbination with motion capture systems such as Leap Motion Controller and OptiTrack camera etc.
+  - Since this is a one-way collision algorithm, **the rigid object must be moved explicitly**, for example by using a script or by integrating a motion-capture system such as the Leap Motion Controller or OptiTrack cameras.

 ### Simulation settings
 TBD